Native American Facts For Kids was written for young people learning about the Wiyot tribe for school or home-schooling reports. We encourage students

 What are Wiyot arts and crafts like?

-Wiyot artists are known for their fine basketry and
+Wiyot artists are known for their fine basket making and

 Wiyot basket.